iotempire/iotempower/doc/tool-support.rst

 Tool support
 ------------

-*ulnoiot* includes a lot of small scripts to simplify a plethora of tasks supporting the deployment of a small IoT system or `MQTT <http://mqtt.org/>`__-based IoT environment.
+*IoTempower* includes a lot of small scripts to simplify a plethora of tasks supporting the deployment of a small IoT system or `MQTT <http://mqtt.org/>`__-based IoT environment.
-Among them are the following (most of these scripts are available after starting the ulnoiot command or executing run in the main ulnoiot directory):
+Among them are the following (most of these scripts are available after starting the iot command or executing run in the main IoTempower directory):

-- run/ulnoiot: enter or run a command in the ulnoiot-environment (setting system variables and virtual python environments).
-To run a command, prefix it by the exec keyword, i.e.: ``ulnoiot exec accesspoint``
+- run/iot: enter or run a command in the IoTempower-environment (setting system variables and virtual python environments).
+To run a command, prefix it by the exec keyword, i.e.: ``iot exec accesspoint``

-- ``ulnoiot shell``: Bundling most of the frequently used ulnoiot tools under one convenient text based menu.
+- ``iot menu``: Bundling most of the frequently used IoTempower tools under one convenient text based menu.
 Just try it out, but still look at the description below.

-- accesspoint: start an accesspoint on a free WiFi interface (this is done by default on the ulnoiot Raspberry Pi image).
+- accesspoint: start an accesspoint on a free WiFi interface (this is done by default on the IoTempower Raspberry Pi image).

-- ``ulnoiot upgrade``: get latest version of ulnoiot (inside an existing version)
+- ``iot upgrade``: get latest version of IoTempower (inside an existing version)

-- ``ulnoiot install``: (re-)install the ulnoiot environment (if you specify clean, it re-installs)
+- ``iot install``: (re-)install the IoTempower environment (if you specify clean, it re-installs)

 - ``console_serial``: open a serial console to see debug output of a